-Any potential target business with which we enter into negotiations concerning a business combination will be aware that we must complete our initial business combination within 24 months from the closing of this offering.
+Any potential target business with which we enter into negotiations concerning a business combination will be aware that we must complete our initial business combination by February 17, 2023.
 Consequently, such target business may obtain leverage over us in negotiating a business combination, knowing that if we do not complete our initial business combination with that particular target business, we may be unable to complete our initial business combination with any target business.
-This risk will increase as we get closer to the end of the 24-month period.
+This risk will increase as we get closer to February 17, 2023.
 In addition, we may have limited time to conduct due diligence and may enter into our initial business combination on terms that we would have rejected upon a more comprehensive investigation.